Juliko-V/VK_Testing_1/README.md

 # VK_Testing_1
-The first hw for VK.
+The second hw for VK